cronvel/freedesktop-notifications/README.md

 <a name="ref.purge"></a>
 ### .purge()

-It disable the *unflood* feature and send all notifications to the server right now.
+It disables the *unflood* feature and send all notifications to the server right now.
 You may want to use that if you have to quickly quit your application.